The Captain’s Meeting will be held Thursday at 6:00 PM at Marina Village.

 - 100 points for released Sailfish or for any unidentifiable billfish

-- 400 points for “Grand Slam”.
-One bonus per boat.
+- 400 bonus points for “Grand Slam”.
+One bonus per boat for the 2 days.
 Slam must include a blue marlin and a white Marlin or spearfish and a sailfish.
 It can be either of the 2 days but all 3 species must be caught on same day.
 Slam points will be awarded to overall points, not daily points.

 - Should a Hatchet Marlin be caught it will be considered a white Marlin.